Our

 Kimberly Tablit (she/her) was born in Manila, Philippines before immigrating to the U.S. with her family at three years old.
 She was raised and grew up in South Stockton, eventually graduating from Edison High School.
 After high school, she attended the University of California, Berkeley where she obtained a B.S. in Society and the Environment with a Public Policy Minor in 2022.
 During her time in undergrad, Kimberly was heavily involved in community and advocacy work through internships and volunteer opportunities with organizations both in the Bay Area and Stockton.
 Her experiences growing up in South Stockton and as a first-generation college graduate fuel her passion for social equity and environmental justice.
 Kimberly is excited to serve her community.

 The Stockton Service Corps Advisory Board serves as advisors and thought partners for our team.
-The Advisory Board provides guidance, expertise, and feedback in support of our program.

 Director of Intercultural Student Success Center at the University of the Pacific